rwoodnz/elm-base/README.md

 Have included Auth0 for authentication, originally based on their example code - have tried to keep as much of this as possible in one file in case anyone wants to make sense of it.

+Feel free to fire suggestions/pull requests at me.
+Always interested in help with elm style as well.